-The Equal Opportunities Procedure Document explains in detail where individuals can get help and how to complain about discrimination and harassment.
-We undertake to assure individuals that allegations will be taken seriously, treated confidentially and investigated quickly.
+This Equal Opportunities Procedure Document explains in detail where individuals can get help and how to complain about discrimination and harassment.
+Keyfort Ltd undertakes to assure individuals that allegations will be taken seriously, treated confidentially and investigated quickly.
 Employees will be protected against victimisation for making a complaint or supporting a complainant in making a complaint.